BrandwatchLtd/api_sdk/README.md

 ## Examples

 Please see the Jupyter notebook DEMO.ipynb for examples.
 This notebook was built as a beginner's guide to using the Brandwatch API SDK, so it has example code, as well as detailed instructions for use.

+## Disclaimer

+This is not an official or supported Brandwatch library, and should be implemented at the users' own risk.